getsentry/sentry-php/UPGRADE-2.0.md

 - The `project` option has been removed.
 - The `extra_data` option has been removed in favour of setting additional data directly in the context.
+- The `curl_method` option has been removed in favour of leaving to the user the choice of setting an HTTP client supporting syncronous, asyncronous or both transport methods.
 - The `open_timeout` option has been added to set the maximum number of seconds to wait for the server connection to open.
 - The `excluded_loggers` option has been added to set the list of logger 'progname's